This article contains affiliate links. See my affiliate disclosure for more information.

 I've never used GitHub's Codespaces project, but if you have a GitHub organization on the Team or Enterprise plan, this might be a good option.
 It looks very similar to Codeanywhere.

 The pyodide project brings Python and over seventy-five package in Python's scientific stack to any browser by compiling them all to WebAssembly.
 You can try pyodide in a REPL and bookmark it for quick access in the future.

 Another option is to connect your iPad to a Raspberry Pi via USB, which allows you to access the Raspberry Pi as an ethernet device.
 This is really cool, but personaly I don’t want to have to carry any more devices around with me than I need to.
 It does make for a fun little project, though, and gets you access to a full local development server.

-I’d love to see a native version of an IDE like VS Code on the iPad, but I don’t think it’s ever going to happen.
+I’d love to see a native version of an IDE like VS Code on the iPad, but I don’t think it will ever happen.
 However, between a-Shell, Carnets, and Codeanywhere, I’ve been able to do everything that I’ve needed to from my iPad.
 Of course, your mileage may vary.